The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 I am currently part of the public cloud team at Rackspace.
 I lead Rackspace's OpenStack strategy and work with teams on our overall open source efforts.
 Prior to this role, I led the engineering teams responsible for the Rackspace Public Cloud services including those deploying and contributing to OpenStack Nova, Swift, Cinder, Glance and Neutron.
 I have been at Rackspace since 2006 and served in a number of development and operations functions across the company.
 I am also a member of the advisory council of the Department of Computer Science and Engineering at Texas A&M University.

-Nominated by: Tom Fifield Sungjin Kang MyoungHwan Yoo nalee jang yongjoon kong Stephen Spector Kenneth Pepple Randy Bias Seth Fox Stephen Ahn
+Nominated by: Tom Fifield Sungjin Kang FunFun Yoo Nalee Jang yongjoon kong Stephen Spector Kenneth Pepple Randy Bias Seth Fox Stephen Ahn

-Nominated by: Mark McLoughlin Nick (Nicolas) Barcet Simon Anderson Rosario Di Somma vincenzo di somma Sean Dague Thierry Carrez Justin Lund Jeremy Stanley Justin Knierim
+Nominated by: Mark McLoughlin Nick Barcet Simon Anderson Rosario Di Somma Vincenzo Di Somma Sean Dague Thierry Carrez Justin Lund Jeremy Stanley Justin Knierim

-Doug started contributing to OpenStack in 2012, just before the Folsom summit.
-He is a core reviewer and one of the founding members of the Ceilometer project, and a core reviewer for the requirements and unified command line interface projects.
-He is on the stable release maintenance team, part of the team working on the Python 3 transition, and has contributed to several of the infrastructure projects.
-He is currently serving as the PTL for the Oslo project for the Icehouse release.
+He started contributing to OpenStack in 2012, just before the Folsom summit.
+He is one of the founding members of the Ceilometer project, and a core reviewer for the requirements and unified command line interface projects.
+Doug served as PTL for the release management team for the Mitaka, Newton, and Ocata release cycles.
+He is part of the team working on the Python 3 transition, and has contributed to several of the infrastructure projects.
+He also contributes to the unified command line client and SDK projects.
+Doug served as the PTL for the Oslo project for the Icehouse, Juno, and Kilo releases and is still active on the core review team.

 Nick has joined eNovance, an OpenStack Foundation Gold member, in december 2012 as VP of Products.
 He was elected by the college of Gold members members to represent them on Board of Directors in 2013.